sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb compìre
+congiuntivo compire.
+Subjunctive mood of the verb compire

 Tempo semplice

-Congiuntivo presente compìre
+Congiuntivo presente compire

 io compisca